the-laurel/demos/README.md

 ### Prerequsite

 - Install Metamask (or another EVM wallet) in your browser (ideally Chrome): https://metamask.io/
-- Fill in this form with your Ethereum address, to receive tokens on the Mythos, Ethos, Logos chains: [form address]
+- Fill in this form with your Ethereum address, to receive tokens on the Mythos, Ethos, Logos chains: https://forms.gle/3sGGBEPzqLQM7Zp7A
 - Add Mythos, Logos, Ethos to your Metamask:

 #### Mythos Metamask settings: